-- T1 Depending on any legal restrictions and the need to keep to these CPRs, a Director may authorise the following extensions and changes to an existing contract. - An extension for a particular period under the terms and conditions of the contract (but depending on the satisfactory performance when monitoring the contract). - A single extension of the contract by up to half the contract term as long as this would not place the contract over the EU limit or break any law. - Any other change, and if relevant a resulting change in price, decided in line with the contract terms. - T2 Any extension to the contract period cannot be longer than the original length of the original contract.
-Any extension or change to the contract must be notified to the Cabinet. - T3 You cannot extend or change contracts arranged under the EU regulations without consulting the procurement service.
+T1 Depending on any legal restrictions and the need to keep to these CPRs, a Director may authorise the following extensions and changes to an existing contract.

+- An extension for a particular period under the terms and conditions of the contract (but depending on the satisfactory performance when monitoring the contract). - A single extension of the contract by up to half the contract term as long as this would not place the contract over the EU limit or break any law. - Any other change, and if relevant a resulting change in price, decided in line with the contract terms. - Any extension to the contract period cannot be longer than the original length of the original contract.
+Any extension or change to the contract must be notified to the Cabinet and approved by the relevant Cabinet member if over the key decision limit. - You cannot extend or change contracts arranged under the EU regulations without consulting the procurement service.